 - 1. APPLICATION: You can find these on the school's website or check to see if the school accepts the Common Application or SendEDU. - a.
 Currently many colleges accept a Common Application Form or SendEDU.
 This form allows students to apply to several different schools with one application.
 Check your list of schools to see determine whether or not this is a good idea for you. - 2.
-TRANSCRIPTS: Request forms are available in the counseling office or on the MHS website.
-They cost \$1 per school. - a.
+TRANSCRIPTS: Requests are electronic through Parchment-see page 21 for further information. - a.
 It is best to request the transcript immediately after you submit the application. - b.
 If your college has a counselor verification form, please include it with the transcript request. - 3.
 TEST SCORES: Your test scores will be on your transcripts, but some schools will only accept them directly from the testing company. - a.
 Some schools may give preference to the ACT or SAT, some will require the writing portion and some may not, some schools take your highest composite score, some may consider the average of all of your test scores, and others 'super score' meaning that they combine your highest subscores from different tests to make a new composite score that reflects your best performance in each area. - 4.
 RECOMMENDATIONS: Request forms are available in the counseling office - a.
 It might be a good idea to consider asking a teacher who had you junior year, they knew you for a whole year vs. senior year teachers who may have only had you for a couple of months before you submit your applications. - b.
 Please allow at least 1 week for recommendations to be completed.